17 Best Palaces in Rome

 Villa Albani-Torlonia| ©Luca Di Ciaccio

-The Villa Albani-Torlonia is located on Via Salaria 92.
-It was built between 1747 and 1767 by architect Carlo Marchionni, who was commissioned by Cardinal Alessandro Albani.
+The Villa Albani-Torlonia is located at Via Salaria 92.
+It was built between 1747 and 1767 by the architect Carlo Marchionni, who was commissioned by Cardinal Alessandro Albani.

-The villa is composed of a series of staircases, frescoes, statues and fountains that reflect the baroque taste of the mid-eighteenth century.
-Because of its collection of antique artifacts, the villa became quite a spectacle, and many English aristocrats came to know its dazzling halls.
+The villa consists of a series of staircases, frescoes, statues, and fountains that reflect the Baroque taste of the mid-18th century.
+Due to its collection of ancient artifacts, the villa became quite a spectacle, and many English aristocrats came to know its dazzling halls.

 The villa was acquired by the Torlonia family in 1866, who still own it today.
-Fortunately, the Torlonia family has managed to preserve the villa in its original form, which is still standing with all its original components, so that visitors can admire its grandeur.
-In fact, the collection of Roman art and items on display here is only surpassed in size by that of the Vatican.
+Fortunately, the Torlonia family has managed to preserve the villa in its original form, which remains standing with all its original components, so that visitors can admire its grandeur.
+In fact, the collection of art and Roman artifacts on display here is second only to the Vatican in size.

-The Palazzo Patrizi Montoro, located in the central Piazza di S. Luigi de Francesi, 37.
-This building is almost hidden between the Pantheon and Piazza Navona, and has been owned by the Patrizi family since 1642.
+The Palazzo Patrizi Montoro is located in the central Piazza di S. Luigi de Francesi, 37.
+This building is almost hidden between the Pantheon and Piazza Navona and has been owned by the Patrizi family since 1642.

 The interiors of this palace still retain their original furnishings.
-In particular, the second floor is a treasure trove of antique furniture and artwork.
+In particular, the second floor is a treasure trove of antique furniture and works of art.
 The architectural and interior design features, from the carved stone arches to the tiled floors, are truly impressive.

-It is important to note that tours of this private property are only available by appointment.
-Once inside, the palace's official guide will take you through the history of the site and show you the impressive collection of original paintings, sculptures and furniture.
+It is important to note that visits to this private property are by appointment only.
+Once inside, the palace's official guide will take you through the history of the place and show you the impressive collection of original paintings, sculptures, and furniture.

 Villa Farnesina| ©Jean-Pierre Dalbéra